impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 OK, *now* I see why this test is needed, *and* I see that it is in fact calling `rbenv exec` after all.
 It's just doing it indirectly.
 This is also why `rbenv-rehash` is needed- otherwise, the shim that we're calling here wouldn't exist!

-But I'm still confused about something I saw in that PR [here](https://github.com/rbenv/rbenv/commit/95a039aaaa3855ea2df4855ad38c06faaba01f9a):
+But I'm still confused about something I saw in that PR [here](https://github.com/rbenv/rbenv/commit/95a039aaaa3855ea2df4855ad38c06faaba01f9a){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-356am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

 What is "shelling out to Ruby"?
 And why / how did the reverted PR break this "shelling out" process?
-I Google "shelling out to Ruby" and find [this StackOverflow link](https://web.archive.org/web/20150320011119/https://stackoverflow.com/questions/28628985/what-does-shell-out-or-shelling-out-mean), with the following answer:
+I Google "shelling out to Ruby" and find [this StackOverflow link](https://web.archive.org/web/20150320011119/https://stackoverflow.com/questions/28628985/what-does-shell-out-or-shelling-out-mean){:target="_blank" rel="noopener"}, with the following answer:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-358am.png" width="70%" style="border: 1px solid black; padding: 0.5em">